 On the other hand, conventions are most popular in San Antonio from November to April.
 Hotels may book quickly and crowds may grow.
 So consider planning your San Antonio vacation on weekends that do not host many conventions/events.
 Or, also consider visiting San Antonio during the weekdays.

-If you’re like me and love art, history, and cultural heritage, then San Anotnio might become your favorite Texan city, too!
+If you’re like me and love art, history, and cultural heritage, then San Antonio might become your favorite Texan city, too!
 This city, which use to be a part of Mexico, is vibrant and rich in deep Mexican and Hispanic history.
-If you come here for cultural/art, you are sure to enrich your understanding of history, support local artists, and connect with Mexican-American heritage with the below list of cultural highlights.
+If you come here for culture/art, you are sure to enrich your understanding of history while supporting local artists and connecting with local heritage.

 One of the best free things to do in San Antonio, the Historic Market Square is open each day of the week.
 The Square will make you feel like you have entered old Mexico, with food, drinks, shops, and live music throughout.
 There are over one hundred local vendors here, each with unique products to purchase.